mbudnek/google-home-hubitat-community/README.md

 Multiple toggles may be defined for a device type, each has all of the parameters defined for the [On/Off trait](#onoff), as well as the following:

 - Toggle Names: A comma-separated list of names that can be used to control or query this toggle.
 The Google Assistant will accept any of the defined names, but will always respond with the first name in the list.

+### Volume

+This trait is used for devices that can have their volume controlled such as TVs or speakers.
+It can be controlled by saying things like "Hey Google, set {device} volume to 65%" or "Hey Google, turn up {device}".
+It has the following configuration parameters:

+- Current Volume Attribute: The device attribute used to query the current volume of the device.
+Should be an integer in the range 0-100.
+Maps to `volume` by default.
+- Set Volume Command: A device command used to set the desired volume.
+Should accept an integer parameter in the range 0-100.
+Maps to `setVolume` by default.
+- Volume Level Step:  The amount by which to raise or lower the volume when requested to turn up or down the volume without requesting a specific amount.
+Defaults to `1`.
+- Supports Mute And Unmute:  Set unset this if your device cannot be muted separately from setting its volume to 0.
+If set, the following configuration parameters are available:
+    - Mute State Attribute:  The device attribute used to determine if the device is muted or not.
+Maps to `mute` by default.
+    - Muted Value:  The value that the Mute State Attribute will report when the device is muted.
+Defaults to `muted`.
+    - Unmuted Value:  The value that the Mute State Attribute will report when the device is unmuted.
+Defaults to `unmuted`.
+    - Mute Command:  A device command used to mute the device.
+Should accept no parameters.
+Maps to `mute` by default.
+    - Unmute Command:  A device command used to unmute the device.
+Should accept no parameters.
+Maps to `unmute` by default.